garfieldius/typo3-snapshot/README.md

 the CLI.
 It can create and restore them, make stubs for bigger file assets and anonymize DB data.

+**IMPORTANT**: Currently this works with MySQL or compatibles only!

 ## Installation

 Use composer to add it `composer require grossberger-georg/typo3-snapshot` or